Do I have to have an appointment?

 I have been fingerprinted previously, why do I have to get fingerprinted again?

 Fingerprints previously submitted to agencies for processing are not retrievable.
 When a new check is needed, they require another set of fingerprints.
-When you come in for fingerprinting, we can archive your fingerprints so they can be reproduced again, when needed.
-This will save you the time and hassle of having to come back to our office to be fingerprinted.

 Do you process fingerprints for HAZMAT?